Wilson-Emmanuel/Payment-Service/README.md

 		paymentMethodInputs.forEach((methodInput)->paymentMethodService.createPaymentMethod(methodInput));

- // NOTE: please use this user ID "12345" or "12346" while making payment request.
+ // NOTE: please use these customer IDs ("12345" or "12346") while sending "makePayment" requests.
 Or you can create a new users with different customer ID.
 		List<UserInput> users = List.of(
 				new UserInput("12345","Wilson","Emmanuel","wilson@gmail.com","CUSTOMER"),
 				new UserInput("12346","Anyx","Admin","admin@anyx.com","ADMIN")